Paanini/paanini.github.com/_posts/2014-01-07-on-choosing-a-blogging-platform.markdown

 As someone who puts a great deal of thought into my software choices, I started looking around for some alternatives, and ended up trying [Jekyll Bootstrap](http://jekyllbootstrap.com/), [Octopress](http://octopress.org) and finally plain-vanilla Jekyll, which is what I've settled on.

-Though both Bootstrap and Octopress are meant to simplify the process of setting up a [Jekyll](http://github.com/mojombo/jekyll) blog, they add too much fluff to the folder structure, and end up complicating the process significantly.
+Though both Bootstrap and Octopress are meant to simplify the process of setting up a [Jekyll](http://jekyllrb.com/) blog, they add too much fluff to the folder structure, and end up complicating the process significantly.
 Installing themes on Bootstrap is difficult, and Octopress required me to have access to a full development environment just to add a new post.

 I decided to use plain-vanilla Jekyll, and desisted from using any fancy themes, choosing instead to tweak the [default theme](http://github.com/mojombo/jekyll) to my liking.
 You can probably tell the theme is "custom" by taking a look at the source for this page - the CSS is really messy with lots of redundant tags.
 I'm afraid to clean it up now, fearing the site will probably break if I change anything.
 (Thank god it's versioned!)

 This setup allows me full access to the site on a local Git repository on my Linux machine, and posting via [Prose.io](http://prose.io) through a browser if I'm on any other machine.
 (They also allow posting via mobile, but I haven't tried that out yet.)
+[Github Pages](http://pages.github.com/) is an excellent (and free!) web host for static sites, so hosting won't be a problem.

+If you're interested in setting up a similar blog yourself, head over to the [Jekyll Documentation](http://jekyllrb.com/docs/installation/) and install the required packages, it shouldn't take you more than a few minutes to be up and running.
+Feel free to drop me an [email](mailto:hello@paanini.me) if you run into any trouble.

 I want to write more starting this year, so settings up this blog was the first step!
 Since I'm horrible at coming up with clever names, this blog won't have a name.